Dynamsoft/label-recognizer-javascript-demo/README.md

 > NOTE
 >
-> A big part of the source code is dedicated to making a better UI or creating better user experience for demoing purposes.
-Therefore, if you intend to learn about the SDK and its basic usage, we recommend that you try out the samples in the DLRJS samples repository https://github.com/Dynamsoft/label-recognizer-javascript-samples.
-The demo itself is based on Vue, you can find a simple Vue sample at https://github.com/Dynamsoft/label-recognizer-javascript-samples/tree/main/1.hello-world/5.read-video-vue.
+> A big part of the source code is dedicated to making a better UI or creating better user experience for demoing purposes, which might be distracting if you intend to learn about the SDK and its basic usage.
+>
+> We recommend that you try out the samples in the DLRJS samples repository https://github.com/Dynamsoft/label-recognizer-javascript-samples.
+>
+> The demo itself is based on Vue, you can find a simple Vue sample at https://github.com/Dynamsoft/label-recognizer-javascript-samples/tree/main/1.hello-world/5.read-video-vue.

 If you would like to get this demo project running, you can follow the steps below: